Social Groups & Camp

 The Autism Project Building Renovaton

-Here is a Social Narrative for participants to read before groups return from February Break.
-We will post a Before and After photo too for non-readers to be told about the changes too.
+Here is a Social Narrative for participants to read before groups return from Summer Break.
+We will post a Before and After photo too for non-readers to be told about the changes as well.

-- Expand the Sensory Room by knocking down the wall between Room 107 and 108, add padded flooring, paint, replace lighting.
+- Expanded the Sensory Room by knocking down the wall between Room 107 and 108, added padded flooring, paint, and updated lighting.

-- Replace glass in the front windows and apply film to keep the sun out.
+- Replaced glass in all the front windows and applied film to keep the sun out.

-- Paint training room (where Club Jr and other groups meet), install new training electronics including a Smart TV, Screen, Overhead LCD, etc.
+- Training room was wallpapered and painted (where Club Jr and other groups meet), installed new training electronics including a Smart TV, Screen, Overhead LCD, Speakers, etc.

-- Expand size of Room 104 by knocking down the wall between 104 and 105, replace glass in windows, paint walls, replace carpet with commercial grade (But pretty:)) flooring that is more sanitary and easy to maintain, replace lighting with more current eco-friendly lighting, install storage cabinetry.
+- Expanded the size of Room 104 by knocking down the wall between 104 and 105, replaced glass in the windows, painted the walls, replaced the carpet with commercial grade -But pretty flooring that is more sanitary and easy to maintain, updated lighting with more current eco-friendly lighting, and installed storage cabinetry and drawers.

-- We'll be taking bids for the 1980 light fixture!
-The Waiting Room will look and feel like a mini-Panera with new couches, work cubbies and activity area for siblings.
+- The 1980 light fixture no longer exists!!!
+The Waiting Room looks and feels like a mini-Panera with new couches, work cubbies and an activity area for siblings.

-This is a very exciting time and we look forward to it all being completed!
-Hopefully this is Phase I. Our goal is to update the Main Office area and staff work areas in Phase 2.
+This is a very exciting time and we look forward to utilizing all the wonderful changes with all of you!
+Our next update will be the Main Office and staff work areas in Phase 2.

-If you are interested in your child participating in a group, please complete the application and submit it to Sarah Pimenta.
+If you are interested in your child participating in a group, please complete the application and submit it to Abigail Waite.
 She will confirm receipt of your application.
-You will hear from a Group Coordinator in 2-3 weeks if a placement is available.
+You will hear from a Group Coordinator within 2-3 weeks of group start dates if a placement is available.
+Also, an intake/assessment may be required for some clients before the start of groups.
+We will notify each family if this will be needed and schedule an appointment with a licensed therapist here at our Johnston location.

 The Autism Project’s Social Groups are peer groups designed to strengthen the social interaction and communication skills of children, teens, and young adults with autism spectrum disorders.